garbageio/lucaaas/README.md

-# Eugenio as a Service
+# Luca as a Service
-An example that showcases the benefit of running Eugenio inside a service.
+An example that showcases the benefit of running Luca inside a service.